Experimental drug slows Alzheimer’s progression.

 The new Alzheimer’s drug reduces the formation of amyloid plaques and protects nerve cells from deterioration.
 It wasn’t observed to stop amyloid plaque build-up altogether, but the phase 2 findings prove that the new drug is indeed potent in slowing down Alzheimer’s disease.

 “The theory is if we can interrupt the plaque formation, and these toxic forms of amyloid, hopefully, we can interrupt that whole process and slow down memory loss,” said neurology professor Stephen Salloway at Brown University and director of neurology at Butler Hospital in Providence, Rhode Island.
 “That’s why we’re excited about this finding.”

 Throughout phase 2, the Alzheimer’s drug had a good tolerability profile.
 This bodes well for patients and investors who can spearhead the market adoption of the drug.

 If eventually made market-ready, the drug will become the first-ever treatment for patients in the early stages of Alzheimer’s disease — unlike the plethora of expensive medications available today that only target the disease’s symptoms.

 Apart from beta-amyloids, the progression of Alzheimer’s disease is also attributed to two other things: Tau proteins and microglia.

-Tau proteins are known to form neurofibrillary tangles inside nerve cells.
+Tau proteins form neurofibrillary tangles inside nerve cells.
 Their production, however, is triggered via an immune response to the accumulation of amyloid plaques.

-In other words, tau proteins come into the picture after amyloid proteins begin to be misprocessed and aggregated.
+In other words, tau proteins come into the picture after amyloid proteins begin to be miss-processed and aggregated.